natashajoann/Portfolio/_posts/2020-07-23-dont-forget-this-important-page-when-building-your-next-website.md

 &nbsp;

-This is the ideal opportunity to share more information and inspire a potential lead\!
-If your people are already familiar with your product, then maybe this is a great space to promote specific packages/courses/events\!
-My own website houses a handful of links that points potential clients in the right direction (AKA, "click here and let's start building your amazing website\!").
+This is the ideal opportunity to transform a negative experience with a positive one\!
+What's more, here is your chance to inspire a potential lead with great content.
+Maybe this is a great space to promote specific packages/courses/events.
+My own website houses a handful of links that points potential clients in the direction I want them to go in (AKA, "click here and let's start building your amazing website\!").

 &nbsp;

-And while your at it, take this opportunity to round out your branding with a spot-on message that will have your audience sending messages to their friends about your great 404 page\!&nbsp;
+Round out your branding with a spot-on message that will have your audience sending messages to their friends about your great 404 page\!&nbsp;

 &nbsp;